wh0pper/beepboop/README.md

 ## Technologies Used

 This site is built using HTML and CSS, with the Bootstrap framework for styling. jQuery is used to build the interface functionality and javascript is used for the logic that determines page outputs.

+The HAL image is animated using a combination of CSS transformation and Javascript mouse tracking.

 ### License